 Virgin's phone selection has expanded from last year's iPhone-only focus to include some Android models, though many are currently listed as out of stock.
 Still, you can find the Galaxy S9, Moto G6 and Mote E5 Play among the more recent additions.
 Virgin maintains a deep bench of iPhones, from the iPhone X to the iPhone SE, with many models discounted now that we're close to Apple's 2018 iPhone launch.

-Featured Virgin Phones: iPhone 8 and 8 Plus, Galaxy S9, iPhone X, Moto G6
+Featured Virgin Phones: iPhone XR, iPhone XS, Galaxy S9, Moto G6

 Special Features (2/5 points)